ryanspaulding/chef-cm/README.md

 `curl -L https://raw.githubusercontent.com/ryanspaulding/chef-cm/master/bootstrap.sh | bash`

 Note you could also download the file to the system and run it.
+If you want to run this during the EC2 spinup process you will need to go to https://raw.githubusercontent.com/ryanspaulding/chef-cm/master/bootstrap.sh and copy the contents of the page.
+Then paste this into the user data field on step 3 of the setup process.
+Once the system is spinning up you can tail the log file under /tmp/bootstap.log.

 Chef
 -----------